garethmarkel/ukb-administration/docs/admin/data_manipulation.md

 ### Hospital inpatient episodes

 Inpatient hospital data for the UK Biobank cohort contains information on when a particular diagnosis or procedure was recorded in the hospital data.
-This information was obtained through linkage to external data providers. **Due to the format and complexity of the record-level data, access is not provided as part of a main UK Biobank dataset.** Click [here](https://biobank.ndph.ox.ac.uk/ukb/ukb/docs/HospitalEpisodeStatistics.pdf) for more details on the UK Biobank Hospital inpatient data.
+This information was obtained through linkage to external data providers.
 Inpatients are defined as persons who are admitted to hospital and occupy a hospital bed.
-Diagnoses are coded according to the World Health Organization’s International Classification of Diseases and Related Health Problems [(ICD-10](https://biobank.ctsu.ox.ac.uk/crystal/field.cgi?id=41270) and [ICD-9)](https://biobank.ctsu.ox.ac.uk/crystal/field.cgi?id=41271).
-All operations and procedures are coded according to the Office of Population, Censuses and Surveys: Classification of Interventions and Procedures [(OPCS)](https://biobank.ctsu.ox.ac.uk/crystal/field.cgi?id=41272).
+Diagnoses are coded according to the World Health Organization’s International Classification of Diseases and Related Health Problems (Both [ICD-10](https://biobank.ctsu.ox.ac.uk/crystal/field.cgi?id=41270) and [ICD-9](https://biobank.ctsu.ox.ac.uk/crystal/field.cgi?id=41271) codes are available).
+All operations and procedures are coded according to the Office of Population, Censuses and Surveys [(OPCS)](https://biobank.ctsu.ox.ac.uk/crystal/field.cgi?id=41272).
+Click [here](https://biobank.ndph.ox.ac.uk/ukb/ukb/docs/HospitalEpisodeStatistics.pdf) for more details on the UK Biobank Hospital inpatient data.

+**Due to the format and complexity of the record-level data, data on Hospital inpatient episodes is not provided as part of the main UK Biobank dataset but as separate data tables**.
-Hospital inpatient data are available to researchers in two formats: summary and record-level data.
-Detailed explanations about data collection and the data formats available can be found [here](https://biobank.ndph.ox.ac.uk/ukb/label.cgi?id=2000).
+It is also important to note that the hospital inpatient data is available to researchers in two formats: summary and record-level data.
+Detailed explanations about data collection and the two data formats available can be found [here](https://biobank.ndph.ox.ac.uk/ukb/label.cgi?id=2000).

 #### Record-level inpatient data
 Record level inpatient data is divided into seven interrelated database tables.
 The core table is "hesin", which connects to the subsidiary tables via a "record_id" field.